- Choose the best examples from your work experience history.

 - If you are trying to break into a competitive field find ways to build up relevant work experience.

 - choosing courses that include quality work experience placements

 - finding voluntary work that builds your skills and abilities

 - taking a lower-level job in your chosen field and working your way up.

 - Show employers you have a good work ethic and are open to new opportunities.

-Careers often emerge from a series of seemingly unrelated work experiences.
-If you have changed jobs a number of times, you will need to help employers and recruiters understand how your work experience is relevant to their job.
-Maybe your mixed work experience demonstrates you are a good learner who can adapt to new environments quickly?
-Perhaps it shows you have a strong work ethic and you are good at taking the opportunities available to you?
+Maybe your mixed work experience shows that you are a good learner who can adapt to new environments quickly?
+Maybe it shows you have a strong work ethic and that you are good at taking the opportunities available to you?

 These tools can help you:

 …Or you can browse Job Jumpstart for other ideas and suggestions of what to do next.